.NET 4.5 Baby Steps, Part 8: AppDomain wide culture settings

 Console.ReadLine();

-You can see in the capture above lines 1 & 3 use the South African culture settings it gets from the operating system.
-What if I want to force say an American culture globally?
+You can see in the capture above that lines 1 & 3 use the South African culture settings—it gets this from the operating system.
+What if I want to force, say, an American culture globally?
 There was no way before .NET 4.5 to do that.

 What .NET 4.5 adds?